WINNER OF THE ECONOMIC DEVELOPMENT AUSTRALIA AWARD 2016 For Best Marketing & Promotional Campaign….

-An amazing piece of news.
-Our little project has won this huge award, beating off hundreds of other entries (some of them very big budget) to win the prestigious Econominc Development Australia Awards 2016 Best Marketing & Promotional Campaign.
-The reason?
-Well the judges said because of its honesty, integrity and down to earth nature.
+This project beat hundreds of entries (some of them very big budget) to win the prestigious Econominc Development Australia Awards 2016 Best Marketing & Promotional Campaign.
+The judges said because of its honesty, integrity and down to earth nature.
 I am so chuffed with this!

 The mini site is at www.extraordinaryeverydaybarossa.org